mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 I was ghosted.
 I guess the feeling of a lack of communication was a warning sign, but now I felt like this situation was a red flag.
 I was bummed.
 I liked spending time with him, though in the back of my mind, I was still skeptical if things would actually go further considering that he had gotten out of a relationship not too long ago.
 Maybe he just wanted to make out with me and then end things.
 I hated getting my feelings played like that.
 Piece of horny trash.

-Section 2
+## Section 2

 February 11, 2024.
 Going to Seattle and Korea over the summer was on my mind for quite a bit.
+I felt like the time between graduation and starting full-time work was the optimal time to vacation.
 I looked at the ticket prices every day to see if they’d get any lower.
 I wanted to see if I could go to Korea with Gyuna, but she wasn’t sure when she’d be going since she didn’t know when her internship would begin.
 At this point, I knew it was about time to buy tickets if I wanted to go somewhere late April or early May.
 I decided to hold off on going to Korea since I didn’t have much experience with traveling, especially going to a foreign country by myself.

 Tao had served his mission in Tacoma, so I thought it would be fun to go to Seattle together.
 Things didn’t work out, so I’d end up going to Seattle by myself if I wanted to go.
 At least I knew people in the area.
 I was still scared about buying plane tickets though, I guess because I was afraid of spending so much money and then regretting it.
 I asked Shari if she could help me out, so I went to her place.
 She gave me some recommendations.

 I also told her about Jonah.
 She warned me to be careful and to take things slow.
 My skepticism supported the idea since he was pretty bad at being responsive.
 He definitely lost some points after dropping off like that.

 Shari and David talked to me about their experiences with dating.
 “Just know that you’re still pretty young,” she said.
-I found it a bit ironic she said that considering that she and David both got married at a younger age.
+I found it a bit ironic she said that because Shari and David were younger than me when they got married.

-“Considering how very limited people’s views are here, it affects others who are also in a similar situation,” David said.
+“Considering how very limited people’s views are here, it affects others who are also in a similar situation as you,” David said.
 “I think people outside of BYU have had space to mature.
 Plus, Dallas is a big city.
 I’m sure there are plenty of opportunities to date there.”

 “I think Nozomu needed to get out of BYU and experience the world outside of BYU’s culture,” Shari said.
 “He stayed there all the way to his master’s, and when he moved to New York for his PhD, I think that was when things changed.
 I didn’t think he’d ever get married.”
 I didn’t think he’d ever get married either.
-He was less socially intelligent during his time at BYU, at least from what I remembered when he interacted with people there, and he was an Asian man too.
+When he was in New York, he told me that he didn't have much desire to date while at BYU but that he regretted not doing so.
+I wondered if he would've had much success even if he had a desire to date.
+He was an Asian man too.
 “But then he reconnected with Deanna years after they met, and it was a surprise for all of us.
 Who knows, that might happen to you too.”

 “Know that you may be in a spot where you don't receive support,” David said.
 “It sounds like you've received a lot of support and have good friends who value the gospel.
 But know that that may not always be the case.
 Not to say that it's going to happen.
 But we want to support you in the gospel if that's what you desire and makes you happy.
 We also want to support you if you don’t feel support from your ward and you decide to leave.”